 (5) "Department" means the Ohio department of developmental disabilities.

-(6) "Developmental center" means a state-operated intermediate care facility.
+(6) "Developmental center" means a state-operated intermediate care facility for individuals with intellectual disabilities.

 (8) "Fifteen-minute billing unit" means a billing unit that equals fifteen minutes of service delivery time or is greater or equal to eight minutes and less than or equal to twenty-two minutes of service delivery time.